George H. Proffit: Biography

 He was admitted to the bar and commenced practice in Petersburg, Indiana.

+State House

 He served as member of the State house of representatives in 1831, 1832, and 1836–1838.

 Congress

 Proffit was elected as a Whig to the Twenty-sixth and Twenty-seventh Congresses (March 4, 1839 – March 3, 1843).

 He was not a candidate for renomination in 1842.

-Later career and death
+Later career

 He was appointed by President Tyler as Envoy Extraordinary and Minister Plenipotentiary to Brazil and served from June 7, 1843, to August 10, 1844, when he returned home, the Senate having refused to confirm his appointment.

+Death and burial

 He died in Louisville, Kentucky, September 7, 1847, and was interred in Walnut Hill Cemetery (Petersburg, Indiana).